mathiasandresen/uni-notes/docs/7-semester/DS/exam/index.md

-**Question 9: Blockchain (Tamper-free linked lists, Nakamoto Consensus, proof of work, transactions in Merkle trees)**
+**Question 9: Blockchain (Tamper-free linked lists, Nakamoto Consensus, proof of work, transactions in Merkle trees)** :x:

 * Explain the characteristics of the blocks in a blockchain (e.g.: immutability, linear growth)
 * Explain how the crypto tools used in blockchain work (hash function, signature, merkle tree, hash pointer) and how they are used in the blockchain